Firecrawl-compatible shim that routes Hermes web tools through a local Camofox server

 This setup uses two layers:

-1. the shim lazy-starts Camofox if the upstream browser server is missing
+1. the shim can lazy-start Camofox if CAMOFOX_SERVER_COMMAND is explicitly configured and the upstream browser server is missing

 2. a small launcher script can restart the shim itself if the shim is down